-m) Revenues
+o) Revenues recognition

-Revenue is measured based on the consideration specified in a contract with a customer and is recognised when a customer obtains control of the goods or services.
-Determining the timing of the transfer of control - at a point in time or over time -requires judgement.
+Revenue is measured based on the consideration, to which the Group expects to be entitled to, specified in a contract with a customer and is recognised when a customer obtains control of the goods or services.
+Determining the timing of the transfer of control - at a point in time or over time - requires judgement.